 Jacob now wants to leave Laban, but is persuaded to stay longer.
-During the next six years he becomes rich in cattle.
-Deciding it is now time to leave, Jacob takes the opportunity whilst Laban is away sheep shearing.
-When Laban returns he pursues Jacob, but when he catches up with him there is reconciliation, and Laban returns home peacefully.
+After six years, Jacob has become rich in livestock and decides it is now time to leave, To avoid confrontation, he seizes on the opportunity to leave whilst Laban is away sheep shearing.
+When Laban returns he pursues Jacob, but when he catches up with him there is reconciliation and Laban returns home peacefully.

 One night, Jacob wrestles with God through the night, then in the morning God renames him Israel.

 Later in their journey, Jacob learns Esau is some way off with 400 men.
 He contrives a way to win Esau over by sending gifts of livestock ahead, then arranging his company to meet Esau a part at a time for safety.
 However, there was no need, as his meeting with Esau is as brothers reuniting and all is well.
 After the reunion, Jacob is able to continue on his way in peace.

 Dinah, Jacob’s only daughter, is raped by Shechem, a Hivite.
 Following an attempt at appeasement by Shechem and his father, Simeon and Levi deceive the Hivites by imposing a condition that they are all to be circumcised.
 On the third day, whilst they are still sore, they slaughter all the men and take their families and possessions.
 Now in danger from surrounding tribes, God tells Jacob to move to Bethel.

 Soon after, Rachel dies whilst giving birth to Benjamin, Jacob’s twelfth son.
 After burying Rachel, Jacob settles near Edah, close to Bethlehem.
 It is while they are there that Reuben has intercourse with Billhah, one of his father’s concubines.